vmware/terraform-provider-tanzu-mission-control/docs/resources/backup_schedule.md

 - `default_volumes_to_restic` (Boolean) Specifies whether restic should be used to take a backup of all pod volumes by default.
 (Default: False)
 - `excluded_namespaces` (List of String) The namespaces to be excluded in the backup.
-Can't be used if scope is SET_NAMESPACES or LABEL_SELECTOR
+Can't be used if scope is SET_NAMESPACES.
 - `excluded_resources` (List of String) The name list for the resources to be excluded in backup.
 - `hooks` (Block List, Max: 1) Hooks block represent custom actions that should be executed at different phases of the backup. (see [below for nested schema](#nestedblock--spec--template--hooks))
 - `include_cluster_resources` (Boolean) A flag which specifies whether cluster-scoped resources should be included for consideration in the backup.